Lukas MacNaughton

-Lukas Michael MacNaughton (born March 8, 1995) is a professional soccer player who plays as a defender for Major League Soccer club D.C.
-United.
-Born in the United States and raised in Belgium, he represents the Canada national team.
+Lukas Michael MacNaughton (born March 8, 1995) is a professional soccer player who plays as a defender for Major League Soccer club St. Louis City SC.
+Born in the United States, he plays for the Canada national team.

 Early life

 MacNaughton was born in New York City to a Canadian father born in Montreal, Canada and an Austrian mother born in Beirut, Lebanon.
 When he was seven, he moved to Brussels, Belgium with his family.
 He played youth soccer with Royale Union Rixensartoise from under-8, until the age of 16, after which he left the club and then played for his school team, International School of Brussels.

 College career

 After attending high school at the International School of Brussels, he moved to Canada to attend the University of Toronto, where he also played for the Toronto Varsity Blues men's soccer team from 2013 to 2017, serving as team captain beginning in his second year.
 He scored his first goal on September 3, 2014, against the Ontario Tech Ridgebacks.
 He was named an OUA East first-team all-star four times from 2014 to 2017, a CIS second team all-Canadian in 2015, and U Sports second team all-Canadian in 2017.
 He led the team in goals in 2016.
 After playing for UofT, he had a trial with Toronto FC II.